KirthikaRK/FOGGY-IMAGE-GENERATION/README.md

   - For Clean images : TT100K Dataset
   - For Foggy images : CityScape Dataset

 This project highlights the potential of using CycleGAN for image-to-image translation in the AV industry.
-By generating synthetic foggy images from clear images, we on the underexplored area of adverse weather conditions.
+By generating synthetic foggy images from clear images, we focus on the underexplored area of adverse weather conditions.
 Though the model works there is still need for improvement in terms of the quality of the image produced by the Model.
 To enhance the quality of the image further Hybrid models may be utilised.

 USEFUL LINKS :
   - Dataset used : https://drive.google.com/drive/folders/114tanwq-fgK2ungb-umbOJBHDJRMMvAg?usp=drive_link